darnocer/blog/content/blog/reading-habit.md

 ---
 title: How to build a reading habit
-summary: It's good for your soul
+summary: It's good for your soul.
 date: 2023-11-22
 aliases:
 tags:
   - productivity
 draft: false